Sturmtiger/KnowledgeCitadel/Zettelkasten/Sharpening your mind.md

 The key is intentionality and consciousness.

-In order to increase your productivity you should clearly divide time when you are intentional and time to relax.
+In order to increase your productivity, you should clearly separate time for focused work and time for relaxation.

-During intentional time you only consume content scheduled beforehand with a clear purpose.
+During focused work time, only consume content scheduled beforehand with a clear purpose.
-Use your relax time to recharge, use it wisely.
-Doom-scrolling, consuming brain-rot content, binge-watching TV series are NOT conducive to recharging but rather exhaust you even more.
+Use your relaxation time to recharge - use it wisely.
+Doomscrolling, consuming brain-rot content, binge-watching TV series are NOT conducive to real rest but may actually leave you even more exhausted.